- Milk cartons are not easily recyclable in schools and, in some areas, they are not recyclable at all.

 To simplify changing milk bags during lunch

 The Canby and Olympia School Districts both report no additional spills after beginning to use the milk dispensers.
-In fact, some schools personnel in Olympia have reported fewer spills with the milk dispensers.
+In fact, some school personnel in Olympia have reported fewer spills with the milk dispensers.53231

-In the Canby School District, kitchen staff has found that the additional time required to wash the cups is negligible.
-Kitchen staff washes the dishes in between other tasks and no additional time has been required to wash cups.
+In the Canby School District, the kitchen staff has found that the additional time required to wash the cups is negligible.
+Kitchen staff washes the dishes in between other tasks and no additional time has been required to wash cups.53231

 Canby schools have not been audited yet, but they are following the same procedure as Olympia.
 The schools with dispensers in Olympia have passed their OSPI audits with flying colors.
 No issues were raised about the use of dispensers.
 These districts have reported that by the time students have gone through the serving line they already have a reimbursable meal.
 One variable to consider is whether or not a District has chosen the "offer" or "serve" option for how they qualify for reimbursement.

-For the best guidance, please check in with your district's Child Nutrition Specialist for guidance on how to incorporate milk dispensers into your lunch program.
+For the best guidance, please check in with your district's Child Nutrition Specialist for guidance on how to incorporate milk dispensers into your lunch program.53231

 Yes.
 Washable cups are better than disposable cartons.
 Most environmental impacts occur before we even see a product, so using washable dishware is better than disposables as long as those reusable dishes are, well, reused.
 Estimates vary somewhat, but as long as a washable dish is used 10 or more times, it is better than using a disposable dish.
 Below is a graphic that helps to explain where the environmental impacts occur over a product's lifecycle.